hcilabasu/crowd-creativity/README.md

 ## Known issues
 - The bottom of the layout is cutoff by the amount of the navbar
+- It is possible that two ideas in the versioning panel may be placed in the same location.
+- Last categories in solution space view are clipped

 ## Completed
 - Color-code user ideas vs other ideas (implemented as a text at the bottom of the idea block)
+- Improve versioning visualization by minimizing edge length (children are always placed in between parents)